 The Trustee does not consider any non-financial matters when constructing the investment strategy and/or when selecting or reviewing fund managers.
+That is that the Trustee does not take into account the views of Fund members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future qualify of life of the members and beneficiaries of the Fund (referred to as "non-financial matters" in the relevant Regulations) in the selection, retention and realisation of investments.
 The Trustee does not expect their managers to consider any non-financial factors in the selection, retention and realisation of underlying holdings in the pooled funds.
+The Trustee expects that exclusions made by the fund managers are made on the basis of financial risk and returns.